rtmigo/floca_flutter/README.md

 }
 ```

-An attempt to use constants not specified in the spreadsheet will be prevented
-at compile time:
+Errors will be prevented at compile time:

 ``` dart
 Widget build(BuildContext context) {